- Contact Us Now: 888-ROKITALAW Tap to Call

 Made-up words that have no meaning except as a brand (like “Kodak”).
 These are the strongest and most easily protected.

-Top Trademark Name Tips & Tricks
+Trademark Name Tips

 - Focus on names that are suggestive, arbitrary, or fanciful for the best shot at protection.